The #1 Thing Not To Do If You're Suspicious Of Your Partner

 • Take a moment to step back and actively listen to what your partner has to say

-• Reflect back what you have heard and understood from what your partner, so as to avoid confusion and misinterpretation
+• Reflect on what you have heard and understood from your partner, to avoid confusion and misinterpretation

 • It is extremely important to maintain a calm stance and tone of voice so both of you do not put yourselves into the fight or flight zone

-If, while snooping around, you find evidences to prove that your partner is guilty of cheating, work through your painful emotions first before you discuss them with your partner.
+If, while snooping around, you find evidence to prove that your partner is guilty of cheating, work through your painful emotions first before you discuss them with your partner.
 Talk about your feelings with a trusted friend, or perhaps your therapist.
-It is important to acknowledge what you are going through, because it is in the acknowledgement you'll realize that you will be okay through the pain.
+It is important to acknowledge what you are going through because it is in the acknowledgment you'll realize that you will be okay through the pain.

-Emotional pain is not life threatening.
+Emotional pain is not life-threatening.
 It will subside eventually, but you need to ride it out.
 See your therapist to explore the many ways you can move forward.
 I've seen a lot of couples decide to stay together — even after infidelity.
-They seek couples counseling, work hard on rebuilding trust and explore other ways of relating with each other that works for each one of them.
+They seek couples counseling, work hard on rebuilding trust, and explore other ways of relating with each other that work for each one of them.
 Don't be fatalistic if you find evidence of infidelity.

 And as you work through these negative emotions with yourself and with your partner, you will slowly move away from the starting point, toward the middle ground and eventually reach your goal.
 It's a process.
-It is extremely important for the victim of infidelity to recognize that the partner is making an effort to regain back that trust.
+The victim of infidelity needs to recognize that the partner is making an effort to regain back that trust.
 The offender should, in turn, make conscious attempts to prove to his/her partner that he/she can be trusted again.
-These efforts can be in the form of specific behaviors that the victim will recognize as evidences of increasing loyalty.
+These efforts can be in the form of specific behaviors that the victim will recognize as evidence of increasing loyalty.
 These specific behaviors can be discussed in couple counseling to avoid vagueness and misinterpretations.

 Having said all that, there is hope in even life's most difficult circumstances.
 And when it all seems unmanageable, know that sometimes, you can truly benefit from professional and objective insights.